You’ve probably heard over and over again that you should eat fruits and vegetables.

 - Antibacterial and antiviral activity

-The health benefits of fruits and vegetables are thought to be driven by their concentrations of dietary fiber, vitamins, minerals, and phytochemicals, including carotenoids, flavonoids, and polyphenols (4).
+These effects are thought to be driven by the dietary fiber, vitamins, minerals, and phytochemicals, including carotenoids, flavonoids, and polyphenols fruits and vegetables provide (4).

 Do fruits and vegetables help you lose weight?